asddsa344/AdminTools/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Server logs**
-Please include a pastebin of your localadmin log file (or both MA_log and SCP_log files if you use MultiAdmin) from the time in which the bug occured
+Please include a pastebin of your LocalAdminLogs `SCP Secret Laboratory/LocalAdminLogs/YourFile` file from the time in which the bug occured

 **EXILED Version ("latest" is not a version):**

-**Results of `show plugins` command in console:**
+**Results of `pluginmanager show` command in console:**

 **Additional context**